 Telemedicine can significantly streamline doctor visits

 Take a working mother whose child has chronic ear infections, for example.
 Instead of taking the whole day off from work, loading the child into the car, and heading to the nearest clinic, she can speak with a doctor from the comfort of her own home and get a faster diagnosis and prescription, all while avoiding the germs inside a doctor’s office waiting room.
 In other instances, virtual visits are more than convenient; they are life-saving.
 For example, doctors can use video to quickly diagnose a stroke victim’s symptoms and suggest immediate action to minimise further damage to the brain or bring in specialists around the country to provide instant care.
 For patients who are house-bound or who live in hard-to-reach or underserved rural areas, telemedicine also includes access to quality doctors they wouldn’t otherwise have.

-Platforms such as Microsoft Teams and Zoom saw increased uptake due to their virtual communication feature sets.
+Platforms such as Microsoft Teams and Zoom saw increased uptake due to their virtual communication feature sets which were found to be hugely beneficial IT solutions within the healthcare sector.
 Tools built explicitly for the sector, including ManageMyHealth, also enjoyed higher adoption rates.

 Benefits of telemedicine include: